 HOW TO APPLY:

 Compensation is competitive and commensurate with experience.
-This position is remote and can be based anywhere within in the United States.
+This position is currently fully remote.
 Interested candidates should provide:

 - a cover letter

 - a list of at least three references (including at least one direct supervisor)